Geolm/math_intrinsics/README.md

 # how to

-It's one-header lib, just define the macro once and include the header.
+It's a one-header lib, just define the macro once in your project and include the header.

 ```C
 #define __MATH__INTRINSICS__IMPLEMENTATION__